janis-commerce/vtex-account-processes/README.md

 Now, there are 2 options

-* `startDate`: *BOOLEAN*, to add an Date-Now ISO-String, for indicate the start of the process
+* `startDate`: *BOOLEAN*, to add an Date-Now ISO-String, to indicate the start of the process
-* `endDate`: *BOOLEAN*, to add an Date-Now ISO-String, for indicate the end of the process
+* `endDate`: *BOOLEAN*, to add an Date-Now ISO-String, to indicate the end of the process

 This is use to set in Account-Process API these properties.